-On July 27, 2009, we entered into a purchase and sale agreement (the "Downstream Purchase Agreement") with the Partnership pursuant to which we contributed to the Partnership (i) 100% of the limited liability company interests in Targa Downstream GP LLC ("Targa Downstream GP"), (ii) 100% of the limited partner interests in Targa LSNG GP LLC ("Targa LSNG GP"), (iii) 100% of the limited partner interests in Targa LSNG LP ("Targa LSNG LP"), for aggregate consideration of \$530 million, subject to certain adjustments, consisting of \$397.5 million in cash, the issuance to us of 8,527,615 common units and the issuance to the General Partner of 174,033 general partner units, enabling the General Partner to maintain its 2% general partner interest in the Partnership.
+On July 27, 2009, we entered into a purchase and sale agreement (the "Downstream Purchase Agreement") with the Partnership pursuant to which we contributed to the Partnership (i) 100% of the limited liability company interests in Targa Downstream GP LLC ("Targa Downstream GP"), (ii) 100% of the limited liability company interests in Targa LSNG GP LLC ("Targa LSNG GP"), (iii) 100% of the limited partner interests in Targa Downstream LP ("Targa Downstream LP"), and (iv) 100% of the limited partner interests in Targa LSNG LP ("Targa LSNG LP"), for aggregate consideration of \$530 million, subject to certain adjustments, consisting of \$397.5 million in cash, the issuance to us of 8,527,615 common units and the issuance to the General Partner of 174,033 general partner units, enabling the General Partner to maintain its 2% general partner interest in the Partnership.
 Targa Downstream LP and Targa LSNG LP, collectively, own the Downstream Business.
 Pursuant to the Downstream Purchase Agreement, we indemnified the Partnership, its affiliates and their respective officers, directors, employees, counsel, accountants, financial advisers and consultants from and against (i) all losses that they incur arising from any breach of our representations, warranties or covenants in the Downstream Purchase Agreement, (ii) certain environmental matters and (iii) certain litigation matters.
-The Partnership has indemnified us, our affiliates and our respective officers, directors, employees, counsel, accountants, financial advisers and consultants from and against all losses that we incur arising from or out of (i) the business and operations of Targa Downstream GP, Targa Downstream LP, Targa LSNG LP (whether relating to periods prior to or after the closing of the acquisition of the Downstream Business) to the extent such losses are not matters for which we have indemnification obligations are subject to an aggregate deductible of \$7.95 million and a cap equal to \$58.3 million.
+The Partnership has indemnified us, our affiliates and our respective officers, directors, employees, counsel, accountants, financial advisers and consultants from and against all losses that we incur arising from or out of (i) the business and operations of Targa Downstream GP, Targa LSNG GP, Targa Downstream LP, Targa LSNG LP (whether relating to periods prior to or after the closing of the acquisition of the Downstream Business) to the extent such losses are not matters for which we have indemnified the Partnership or (ii) any breach of the Partnership's representations, warranties or covenants in the Downstream Purchase Agreement.
+Certain of our indemnification obligations are subject to an aggregate deductible of \$7.95 million and a cap equal to \$58.3 million.
 In addition, the parties' reciprocal indemnification obligations for certain tax liability and losses are not subject to the deductible and cap.
-Our environmenta
+Our environmental indemnification was limited to matters for which we receive notice and a claim for indemnification prior to the second anniversary of the closing.
+Indemnification claims for breaches of representations and warranties (other than for certain fundamental representations and warranties) must be delivered to us prior to the first anniversary of the closing.
+We have received no claims for indemnification under the Downstream Purchase Agreement.
+The acquisition closed on September 24, 2009.